 Mrs. Williams also attended school at the church, which was used as a schoolroom for black children four months a year.
-It was the first school for south Dunnellon native Annie Johnson, who recalled that students knelt on the floor and used the church benches as desks.
+It was the first school for south Dunnellon native Annie Johnson.

-Mrs. Johnson went on to become a Citrus County schoolteacher.
-After her retirement from Hernando Elementary School in the mid-1970s, she founded the Annie Johnson Center that now resides in the church building.
+Mrs. Johnson become a Citrus County schoolteacher.
+After her retirement from Hernando Elementary School in the mid-1970s, she founded the Annie Johnson Center that now is in the church building.

-The center, supported mainly by the United Way and donations, provides assistance to the elderly and others in need.
+The center provides assistance to the elderly and others in need.
 The church building has been restored with the help of a $20,000 grant received in 1987.

 The road is paved now, but the single-story wooden homes that line both sides of the street still have tin roofs and sit up on cinder blocks.
 At the end of the street stands the cream-colored wooden church, with a tin roof and a short wood-shingled steeple.